|

 sounded if they had continued with the style established on Deathcrush.
 Again, there is very minimal use of keyboards,

+accentuating the atmosphere.
 This E.P. concludes with the epic "Journey Through the Cold Moors of Svarttjern".

 The pace is much slower than the rest and Nattefrost's vocals are utter shrieks of torture and abysmal suffering.
 The organ